 The best Halloween decorations for kids are more fun than frightening.
-Whether you decide to go for a glam Halloween look or ham up the horror with something ghoulish will largely depend on the age of your kids, of course, and Halloween can be a bit of a mixed bag for children.
+Whether you go for a glam Halloween look or decide to ham up the horror with something truly ghoulish will largely depend on the age of your kids, but there's something here to suit everyone.

-On the one hand, they’re excited by the idea of dressing up in spooky costumes and eating lots of sweets and Halloween treats, but some of the ghoulish stuff they see in the shops and on TV can give little kids the creeps.
-One way around this is to indulge in simple fun stuff like Halloween crafts and Halloween food plus decorating your house in ways that little ones won't find too scary.
+On the one hand, kids are excited by the idea of dressing up in spooky costumes and eating lots of sweets and Halloween treats (opens in new tab), but some of the ghoulish stuff they see in the shops and on TV can also give youngsters the creeps.
+One way around this is to indulge in simple fun stuff like Halloween crafts (opens in new tab) and home-made Halloween food (opens in new tab) plus decorating your house in ways that little ones won't find too scary.

 If you want to have some fun with spooky decor for kids, it goes without saying that you'll need to go easy on the gore.
-Here's our pick of the ten best Halloween decorations for a family-friendly fright night at home.
+Here's our pick of 12 of the best Halloween decorations for a family-friendly fright night at home.

 How about a quick garden tidy-up while you prep your house for Halloween?
 Fill these pumpkin bags full of garden leaves and pop them at your front door or in the garden to set a spooky - yet practical - scene for visitors.